Statistics (STAT)

 STAT 7375I.
 Advanced Statistical Learning.

-This course covers the theoretical foundations in statistical learning and deep learning.
-Topics include the framework of empirical risk minimization, metric entropy, Vapnik-Chervonenkis dimension, Rademacher and Gaussian complexity, symmetrization and chaining techniques, contraction principle, uniform law of large numbers, sample complexity, and neural networks.
+This course examines advanced theoretical foundations of statistical learning and deep learning at the doctoral level.
+Topics include empirical risk minimization, metric entropy, Vapnik-Chervonenkis dimension, Rademacher and Gaussian complexity, symmetrization and chaining techniques, contraction principles, uniform laws of large numbers, and sample complexity.
+The course also introduces theoretical perspectives on neural networks within the statistical learning framework.
+Emphasis is placed on rigorous mathematical analysis, generalization theory, and asymptotic behavior of learning algorithms.
 Prerequisite: MATH 7337 or STAT 7337 with a grade of "B" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.